sympy/sympy/doc/src/explanation/glossary.md

     and {any}`BooleanKind`, which represents boolean predicates.
 The kind of a SymPy object is distinct from its Python type, since sometimes a single Python type may represent many different kinds of objects.
-For example, {class}`~.Matrix` could be a matrix of complex numbers or a matrix of objects from some other ring of values.
-See [the classification of SymPy objects](kind_classification) page for more details.
+For example, `Matrix` could be a matrix of complex numbers or a matrix of objects from some other ring of values.
+See [the classification of SymPy objects](kind_classification) page for more details about kinds in SymPy.

 lamda

-    "*Lamda*" is just an alternate spelling of "lambda".
-It is used sometimes in SymPy because `lambda` is a reserved keyword in Python, so a symbol named λ must be named something else.
+    "*Lamda*" is just an alternate spelling of the Greek letter "lambda".
+It is used sometimes in SymPy because `lambda` is a reserved keyword in Python, so a symbol representing λ must be named something else.

 Matrix

     *Matrix* refers to the set of classes used by SymPy to represent matrices.
-    SymPy actually has several internal classes to represent matrices, depending on whether the matrix is symbolic ({class}`~.MatrixExpr`) or explicit, mutable or immutable, and what the underlying elements are.
+    SymPy has several internal classes to represent matrices, depending on whether the matrix is symbolic ({class}`~.MatrixExpr`) or explicit, mutable or immutable, dense or sparse, and what type the underlying elements are, but these are often all just called "Matrix".

 mpmath

     [*mpmath*](https://mpmath.org/) is a pure Python library for arbitrary precision numerics.
-It is a [hard dependency](dependencies-mpmath) of SymPy. mpmath is used under the hood whenever SymPy evaluates an expression numerically, such as when using {term}`evalf`.
+It is a [hard dependency](dependencies-mpmath) of SymPy. mpmath is capable of computing {term}`numerical <numeric>` functions to any given number of digits. mpmath is used under the hood whenever SymPy evaluates an expression numerically, such as when using {term}`evalf`.

 Numeric

     A *numeric* representation or algorithm is one that operates directly on numeric inputs.
-It is in contrast with a {term}`symbolic` representation or algorithm, which can work with objects in an unevaluated form.
+It is in contrast with a *{term}`symbolic`* representation or algorithm, which can work with objects in an unevaluated form.
 Often a numerical algorithm is quite different from a symbolic one.
 For example, numerically solving an ODE typically means evaluating the ODE using an